'Tsunami' Of Evictions Feared As Extra $600 Unemployment Payments End

 Her attorney, Parker Burns, says that in different cities or counties there are different rules affecting the eviction process related to COVID-19.
 "It has left many tenants in the dark about their rights," he says.
 "Tenants should contact local attorneys, tenants' association, and check their local government websites if they are facing an eviction."

-Still, even with legal help, Collins is worried she could be out in the street in just a few weeks.
+Still, even with legal help, Collins says she is worried she could be out in the street in just a few weeks.

 "I'm scared," she says.
 "I really am.
 I'm scared."